cloudspeech/houdini-talk/short-essay.md

 ```

 This snippet means: load that big fat bundle only when the user
-scrolled down so that script-with-a-dash is visible.
+scrolled down so much that script-with-a-dash is visible.

-Step 4: do-it-yourself, define the new behaviour &mdash; and nothing else,
+Step 4: do-it-yourself, define the new behaviour &mdash; and just that,
 please &mdash; in plain old JavaScript:

 ```js